 Although NYSID is a single-discipline college, the liberal arts curriculum is extensive: cultural anthropology, writing, humanities, math, science, and history.
-“We ensure that a NYSID education is well-rounded,” says Ellen Fisher, VP of Academic Affairs and Dean.
-“We educate the whole person: a professional designer must be a person of the world, well-read, cultured, and knowledgeable across many subjects.”
+“We ensure that a NYSID education is well-rounded,” says Ellen Fisher, vice president of academic affairs and dean.
+“We educate the whole person.
+A professional designer must be a person of the world — well-read, cultured, and knowledgeable across many subjects.”

 Which of NYSID’s four undergraduate programs is right for you?